hanifkamal02/NatSysProject/README.md

 ***Questions:***

 1. Are files in the container persistent.
 Why not?. ***(1 mark)*** <br>
-**The file in the container are not persistent because they are designed to be lightweight and disposable.**
+**No, files in a Docker container are not persistent by default because the container's filesystem is ephemeral.
+This means that any changes made inside the container are lost when the container is stopped and removed.**
 2. Can we run two, or three instances of debian linux? . ***(1 mark)*** <br>
-**Yes we can run two or three instances.**
+**Yes, you can run multiple instances of Debian Linux containers simultaneously using Docker.
+Each container runs independently and can be configured to have its own environment.**

 ## Running your own container with persistent storage